 On February 20, 1998, the Company was organized as a State of Delaware limited liability corporation.
-The Company operates under a joint venture agreement between Uniroyal Optoelectronics, Inc. (wholly-owned subsidiary of Uniroyal Technology Corporation ("UTC")) (51% owner), and Emcore Corporation ("Emcore") (49% owner).
+The Company operated under a joint venture agreement between Uniroyal Optoelectronics, Inc. (wholly-owned subsidiary of Uniroyal Technology Corporation ("UTC")) (51% owner), and Emcore Corporation ("Emcore") (49% owner) (see Note 9 for description of the acquisition of Emcore's ownership interest by UTC).

 The Company is subject to the risks and difficulties experienced by any new business such as obtaining adequate capital or financing, limited operating history, competition and lack of distribution channels.
 The Company's operations to date have been conducted primarily for the purpose of financial planning, raising capital, acquiring property, plant, equipment and other operating assets, recruiting and training personnel, developing markets and starting up production.
 The Company's success is dependent upon its ability to maintain adequate financing to fulfill its development activities and to achieve a level of sales adequate to support the Company's cost structure.
-Financial support from one or both owners will continue as necessary to meet the financial obligations of the Company.
+Financial support from Uniroyal Compound Semiconductors, Inc., also a wholly-owned subsidiary of UTC and formerly known as Uniroyal Optoelectronics, Inc., (see Note 9) will continue as necessary to meet the financial obligations of the Company.

-.
-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES